linaGirl/related/README.md

 See the full [Documentation](#coming-soon).

 **Features**
-- Supports PostgreSQL and MySQL, both with connection pooling and cluster support
+- Supports PostgreSQL and MySQL, both with connection pooling and clusters
-- Works with any relational schema, generates the API from the tables in the schema
+- Works with any relational schema, generates the API from the table definitions loaded from the database
 - Automatic and manual transactions
-- A simple and an advanced query builder
+- A simple and an advanced query builder for complex wueries
 - Subqueries in filters, selects, inserts and updates
 - Aggregate functions
 - Raw SQL queries